joelouthan/theologic.us/content/posts/study-romans/2021-01-31-study-romans-intro.md

 This might be audacious of me but I want to release recordings every evening in time for the following day's study.
 That means I have tons of writing and recording to get ahead of time.
 And then, only by God's good grace, continuously go forward.

-Join me in studying Romans or what I call the Epistle, "Paul's Biblical Systematic Theology based on the Ministry of Jesus Christ".
+Join me in studying Romans or as I call it: "Paul's Biblical & Systematic Theology based on the Ministry of Jesus Christ".

 ## The Bonuses